Common Army: Armament

 In addition to firearms, a number of edged weapons were standardized in the period from 1861 to the end of the Habsburg monarchy.
 These were the M1861, M1869 and M1904 cavalry officer's and trooper's sabres; the M1877 light cavalry sabre; the M1862 infantry officer's and soldier's sabre and the sabre for officers and men of the Imperial Landwehr Mountain Troops, this sabre also being used between the world wars by the Vienna Police.
 Furthermore, a standard M1853 engineers' sabre was produced which, with its wide, heavy blade functioned more as a cutting tool than a weapon.
-All of these edged weapons are displayed in Vienna's Museum of Military History.
+All of these edged weapons are displayed in the Museum of Military History, Vienna.

 The development of handguns went through two different stages.
 In 1870, the revolver was introduced in 1870, in place of the previous single-shot, muzzle-loading pistol.
 These were the two high caliber guns developed by Leopold Gasser: the 11mm M1870 Army revolver and, four years later, the improved model M1870/74.
 In addition, there was also the 9mm infantry officer revolver, the Gasser-Kopratschek M1872, and the 8mm Rast & Gasser M1898.
 Subsequently, the multi-shot repeater pistol was introduced, namely the 9mm Roth–Steyr M1907 and Steyr M1912.
 Both guns have a rigidly locked recoil for chargers with a magazine for 10 and 8 rounds, respectively, in the grip.

-From the end of the 19th century several countries worked on the development of the machine gun.
+From the end of the 19th century, several countries worked on the development of the machine gun.
 In Austria-Hungary in 1890 Archduke Karl Salvator and Major Georg Ritter von Dormus developed the so-called mitrailleuse.
 These early models are displayed in the Museum of Military History in Vienna.
 However, these technically highly ambitious developments proved to be unsuitable for use in the field, so eventually the Schwarzlose machine gun, developed by Andreas Schwarzlose, was introduced in 1907 as the Model M1907 and M1907/12.
 Both the repeating pistols described above, as well as the Schwarzlose machine gun, were used by the Austrian Army until 1938 after the k.u.k.
 Army was disbanded in 1918.